Campaign Mechanisms And Thoughts On Fantasy versus Realism

 You can have these map moves completely hidden this way or you can have markers on the map as well or instead of the box system.
 If you don't use the boxes then your markers have to be numbered with notes on what is on each one.
 The marker system can cause severe stress to your opponent when he sees his capital apparently surrounded, only to find that they are just scouts.

 The Hackett and Bath books are good for suggesting ideas for building maps and dynasties so by using dice rolls you can generate random map details, personality and events.
 There are also ideas for wealth generation from hexes.
 I mostly used Hackett's ideas where certain hexes generate more 'credits' than others.
 For example, coastal hexes benefit from trade and fishing.
 I also add extra wealth for mines, castles and so on.
-I translated a credit to be 20 points.
+I translated a credit to be 10 points.
 A light infantryman or horse is worth one point and so on.
 (A book which helped me develop a points system was an old 70s one called Chainmail).
 Getting back to Hackett, he says each hex generates a given amount of credits each map move.
 Each man or horse consumes a point each map move so deduct this from the hex earnings, What is left over is divided between military and non military spending; simplistically, I made this 50/50.
 You can then decide on troop types and building projects.
 As it turned out I had more to spend than Mathew due to territorial acquisitions last campaign but I chose to do some defensive building projects and also funded more mounted and elite troops than Mathew so my army ended up being 100 less than Mathew's.

 Also, each army has a supply chain and wagons.
 Single units and individuals can live off the land to allow scouting and raiding.
 Wagons and siege weapons arrive by reserve unless already occupying a hex.
 If they don't arrive they are in the adjoining hex and vulnerable to attack.
 If supply wagons are 'acquired' from the enemy D12 credits are also acquired that can be used when taken to a friendly army.

-Each of our campaigns goes for eight map moves and then there is a rest for Winter.
+Each of our campaigns goes for twelve map moves and then there is a rest for Winter.
 To renew a war we first have to roll for 'permission' on the percentage dice.
 At the end of each four moves we have a random events dice roll and also a new calculation of credits available.
 New units and unit top ups can come from the capital.
 By the way, at the end of a battle the victor gets 50% of casualties back and the loser gets 25%.
 Heroes 'killed' are actually 'unconscious' and if the enemy won it is assumed that they are prisoners.
 The second time they are rendered 'unconscious' a lavish funeral and a statue are in order.
-(Incidentally a good use of odd scale figures is to stick them to jar lids paint them bronze).
-At the end of each 'year' we roll a percentage dice to see if any personalities have die from old age, illness and so on, the chance being greater for older characters.
+(Incidentally a good use of odd scale figures is to stick them to jar lids and paint them bronze).
+At the end of each 'year' we roll a percentage dice to see if any personalities have died from old age, illness and so on, the chance being greater for older characters.

 Another important consideration is how many units can fit in a hex.
 I decided to limit it to 25 units whether from one army or more and after that they arrive from reserve where you have to roll a 5 or 6 on a D6 and so on.
 Also units driven off the board or routed in a previous battle can only return on the roll of a 6 on a D6.

-Another factor I am going to add is Hackett's idea that heroes can acquire artefacts - cloak of invisibility anyone?- on entering a new hex. there is something like a five percent chance.
+Another factor I am going to add is Hackett's idea that heroes can acquire artefacts - cloak of invisibility anyone?- on entering a new hex.
+There is something like a five percent chance.
 I increase this for non-human hexes.

 Another idea is to dice for hero and commander personal qualities.
 For example: hesitant, impetuous, inspirational, morale dampening, average, in various combinations with various consequences.
-This means you can dice for a chance that a sub-commander WON"T follow orders - instead he may go on the offensive or refuse to move when ordered to!
+This means you can dice for a chance that a sub-commander WON'T follow orders - instead he may go on the offensive or refuse to move when ordered to!
 I already do this with units.
 My knights have to pass a leadership test NOT to charge, especially other knights.
 Other units have to pass leadership tests to assault.

-1. Great ideas.
+Great ideas.
 I've used a free ruleset from the internet that uses more or less the same principles.
 Maybe you know them, don't know.
 They're called "Rugged Adventures" and can be found at the site of PULP Figures.
 It includes character- and troop type driven mechanics and that sort of stuff.
 Keep up your nice blog.
 Still love to read it.
 Greetz, Marcel; The Batavian: painted toy soldiers

 ReplyDelete